MichaelZaugg/OpenSteamController-Continued/README.md

 be neat to work with, especially in the context of a product that already was designed for a particular purpose.

-# The Open Steam Controller Project
+# The Open Steam Controller Project - Summary From [Greg Gluszek](https://github.com/greggersaurus)

 Now that the controller and some of its (default) capabilities have been explained, we can start talking about this project.
 Namely I want to cover what has been